-Art Deco is a modern take on neoclassical style with serious inclusion of exotic motifs such as flora, fauna and fountains.
-This architecture came to popularity back in the early 1920s, debuting in Paris in 1925.
+Art Deco is a modern take on neoclassical style with serious inclusion of exotic motifs such as flora, fauna, and fountains.
+This architecture came to popularity back in the early 1920s, with the name coming from an exposition in Paris in 1925.

 From retro shapes and designs to fabulous colors, the vintage design of Miami’s Art Deco District is a sight for sore eyes.

-Miami Beaches Art Deco Historic District is comprised of almost 1,000 buildings and structures, all erected between 1923 and 1943.
-These are nostalgia-invoking historic sites, with easy to spot pastel hued buildings lining the oceanside.
+Miami Beach’s Art Deco Historic District is comprised of almost 1,000 buildings and structures, all erected between 1923 and 1943.
+These are nostalgia-invoking historic sites, with easy-to-spot pastel-hued buildings lining the oceanside.

 The Preservation of the Art Deco Area of Miami

-The Art Deco area of Miami progressively became the first 20th century neighborhood recognized by the National Register of Historic Places, but this achievement was no skip in the park.
-Due to decades of neglect, the Art Deco scene was facing plans of destruction, through possible wholesale demolition.
+The Art Deco area of Miami progressively became the first 20th-century neighborhood recognized by the National Register of Historic Places, but this achievement was no skip in the park.
+Due to decades of neglect, the Art Deco scene was facing plans for destruction, through possible wholesale demolition.

 Barbara Baer Capitman founded the Miami Design Preservation League in 1976, dedicated to protecting and preserving the overall integrity (not to mention outside appearance) of the Beaches Architectural Historic District.